libhal/libhal.github.io/mkdocs/user_guide/fundamentals.md

 # 🧱 Fundamentals of libhal

-libhal stands for "Hardware Abstraction Layer Library". libhal itself simply contains a set of interfaces for the various common hardware devices.
-If a developer wants to turn off and on an LED, then the user can simply construct a `hal::output_pin` and use the `level(bool)` API to turn the GPIO pin's voltage from high to low.
+libhal stands for "Hardware Abstraction Layer Library".
+The libhal library just contains a set of C++ interfaces for the various common hardware devices.
+If a developer wants to turn off and on an LED, then the user can simply construct a `hal::output_pin` and use the `level(bool)` API to turn the pin's voltage from high to low.
 The developer using that output pin does not need to know:

-1. How to power on the GPIO peripheral
+1. How to power-on/enable the pin for the platform or device it comes from
 2. How to enable timing for the peripheral (if relevant)
-3. Which registers need to be modified to change pin direction
+3. Which registers need to be modified to change the pin direction
 4. Which registers need to be modified to change the pin state

 All of the above in the list be taken care of by the driver implementation.
-This allows applications and drivers to be decoupled from the inner workings of the output pin.
+This allows applications and driver implementations to be decoupled from each other, allowing them to follow the semantics of the interface.
 The application and drivers can simply use it as specified by the output pin API documentation.

 ## Interfaces

-Interfaces are the basic building blocks of libhal and enable the flexibility needed to be portable and flexible.
+Interfaces are the basic building blocks of libhal and enable the flexibility needed to be portable.
 An interface is a set of required functions that an implementing class must adhere to.
 Any software that implements (inherits) an interface must provide implementations for each function in the interface, otherwise the compiler will generate a compiler error.
-The implementation must follow the rules of the interface as specified in the interface's API comments.
-These comments explain in detail how exactly an operation is support to work.
+The implementation must follow the rules of the interface as specified in the interface's API documentation.
+These API documentation represents the semantics and behavior of the driver.

 Lets consider an input pin, which is a pin on the controller that can be read by software.
 The state of the pin can be TRUE or FALSE, which corresponds to a HIGH or LOW voltage.

 ```C++
 class input_pin